pengfei99/ParquetDataFormat/README.md

 - If you need to constantly update(write) your data, do not use columnar-based data formats such as ORC, Parquet.
 - If you need to constantly update your data schema, do not use Parquet.
 Use Avro.

+### 1.5 Choose your format based on your project
+There is no magic format that can solve all your problems.
+But you can find a format that is the best for your project.
+Define your project requirements first, then quantify these requirements into metrics.
+At last, evaluate each data foramt based on the metric.
+This allows you to find the best data format for your project.

 ## 2. Compatibility issues